Europe's highest cablecar station

 The vision: Alpine crossing

-In addition to the cableway that will bring visitors to Matterhorn glacier paradise from autumn 2018 onwards another new lift from the Testa Grigia border station (I/CH) is planned to enter service in the winter of 2021.
+In addition to the cableway that brings visitors to Matterhorn glacier paradise since autumn 2018 onwards another new lift from the Testa Grigia border station (I/CH) is planned to enter service in the winter of 2021.
 This would create the highest Alpine crossing point of all, establishing a direct year-round cableway link between northern Italy and Zermatt over the Klein Matterhorn.
 The construction of a further cableway link between the Ayas valley in Italy and Valtournenche/Cervinia would connect the three ski resorts of Zermatt, Cervinia/Valtournenche and Monte Rosa.
 Linking the three resorts would create one of the largest continuous skiing areas in the world, with over 600 kilometres of slopes.